Kenneth Bowman

 Statistical climatology

-Participating universities and government organizations include Texas A&M University, Harvard University, Massachusetts Institute of Technology, NASA Ames Research Center, NASA Armstrong Flight Research Center, NASA Goddard Space Flight Center, NASA Langley Research Center, the National Center for Atmospheric Research, the National Oceanic and Atmospheric Administration, Texas A&M
+Participating universities and government organizations include Texas A&M University, Harvard University, Purdue University, NASA Ames Research Center, NASA Armstrong Flight Research Center, NASA Goddard Space Flight Center, NASA Langley Research Center, the National Center for Atmospheric Research, the National Oceanic and Atmospheric Administration, Texas A&M University Corpus Christi, the University of Miami, the University of North Dakota, and the University of Oklahoma.

 Selected Publications